Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • Promoting the development of Russian education and science in accordance with national priorities, the formation of innovation ecosystems at the federal and regional levels and their integration into the global innovation ecosystem.

-• Evaluation and analysis of various aspects of the socio-economic development of territories.
+• Assessment and analysis of various aspects of socio-economic development of territories.

-• Development, implementation and support of projects and programs in the field of education, territorial and social development, as well as the interaction between education, the social sphere and business.
+• Development, implementation and support of projects and programs in the field of education, territorial and social development, as well as interaction between education, social sphere and business.

 • Development of proposals, recommendations, strategies aimed at solving problems in the field of education, territorial and social development, establishing interaction between education, the social sphere and business.